pappukumar35/Book_Store/README.md

 # Navigate to the project directory
 cd book-store

-# Install dependencies (Node.js example)
-npm install
+# Open the project in your IDE (e.g., IntelliJ, Eclipse)
+# Configure the database connection in application.properties
+spring.datasource.url=jdbc:mysql://localhost:3306/bookstore
+spring.datasource.username=your_username
+spring.datasource.password=your_password

-# Start the application
+# Build and run the application
-npm start
+mvn spring-boot:run